jorgicor/planetvc/pkgfiles/modify.md

     spawn <what> <x tile pos> <y tile pos> [arguments]

-The *spanw* command is used to populate the room with enemies or other objects.
+The *spawn* command is used to populate the room with enemies or other objects.
 We always specify the id of the object to spawn and its initial position.
 Then, each object can take different arguments.

+### nspawn command

+    nspawn <what> <x tile pos> <y tile pos> [arguments]

+The *nspawn* command is exactly the same as the *spawn* command, but when the game is in beginner mode, it is ignored, that is, nothing is spawned.
+It only acts in expert mode.

 #### bat